pemcg/manageiq-automation-howto-guide/chapter12/ways_of_entering_automation.md

 ![screenshot](images/screenshot2.png)

 <br>
-We can clone the _/System/Event_ namespace to our own domain, and add the corresponding Instance
+We can clone the _/System/Event_ namespace to our own domain, and add the corresponding Instance:
 <br> <br>

 ![screenshot](images/screenshot3.png)